4. User installed software

 (Local2)[user@hpc3-xx-yy:~]$

-Note that after activation your prompt has the name of your conda environment.
+Note that after activation your prompt changed and has Local2 pre-pended.

 Using your newly created environment you can now install desired software per your software instructions.
 The instructions vary, here is a handful of possible examples: